-Join Taz Tally for an in-depth discussion in this video Evaluating skin tones, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Evaluating skin tones, part of Adobe Camera Raw: Color Correction.

 - For this next exercise,…I'd like to move on to and discuss evaluation…of that all-important topic of skin tones.…So, we're going to use this photograph of me…that was taken while I was hiking up a canyon in Utah,…and first thing you want to notice is it's a TIFF file.…All right, so if we double click on this through Bridge,…it's going to open up in Photoshop, as you see here.…So, you remember what we need to do?…Yep, that's right, right click,…and then choose "Open in Camera Raw."…So, if you're going through Bridge,…this is really the easiest way to get an image…into Adobe Camera Raw, that's not a raw image.…

 All right, so if your image is not fully expanded,…go ahead and click that so we've got the full screen…to work with and an uncluttered interface as well.…And, we take a look at the image,…we do a visual evaluation first.…We notice that it's kind of dark,…particularly the background,…which is not a bad thing actually.…It's nice to have a darker background…and a lighter foreground,…but even still, the image seems to be a bit dark.…